 2.3 Results returned by Excel

 Excel returns solution as shown in Figure 2.3 after we click on Solve.
-You can see that the minimize distance is 8995 km.Perhaps you’ve already note that the first city in range Q3:Q13 is not Dallas.
+You can see that the minimized distance is 8995 km.Perhaps you’ve already noted that the first city in range Q3:Q13 is not Dallas.
 It seems that this does not meet the problem’s requirement – Jack lives in Dallas and has to return to Dallas finally.
 Never mind.
 What Excel returns is only an order and we can start at any cities.
 Replace range P2:P13 with data in Figure 2.4 and you will find that the total distance is still 8995 km.

 3 Shop Scheduling Problem

 A small job shop needs to schedule six jobs.
 The due date (days measured from today) and days needed to complete each job are given in the following table.
 There are two machines to work on those jobs.
 In what order should the jobs be scheduled to minimize the total number of days needed to complete all tasks?

 |Job||Days needed||Due date|

 Days needed and the due date for jobs were entered into cells from C3 through D8.
 Cells in range G3:G8 are the By Changing Cells in this case and the job no will be entered into these cells.

 By copying formula “=VLOOKUP($G3,$B$3:$C$8,2,FALSE)” from cells H3 into range H4:H8, we can get days needed for each job.
 Similarly, by copying the formula “=VLOOKUP($G3,$B$3:$D$8,3,FALSE)” into cells K4:K8, we can get days left for each job.